mrkkrp/markkarpov.com/tutorial/th.md

 AppE (ConE GHC.Base.Just) (UnboundVarE x)
 ```

-Not only quotation can be used to quickly discover representation of a piece
+Quotation can be used not only to quickly discover the representation of a
-of Haskell code, it can be used in place of manually constructed ASTs:
+piece of Haskell code, but also in place of manually constructed ASTs:

 ```haskell
 myFunc :: Q Exp